I wrote the following tunes, except where noted. See lyrics page for, well, the lyrics. And, the lyrics will follow each tune on this page.

 Anger came flying out, fear was spread

-Everybody’s thinking, can we pull (or talk) him through?
+Everybody’s thinking, can we pull him through?

 But it’s not what you say, it’s what you do.